spkosana/lambda-tf-workspaces-cicd/README.md

 ### Individual contributor lifecycle - developer SDLC - Make sure you create branch starts with "feature/"
 1. Create a branch called feature/1111-kosana from develop
 2. Push the code to repo
-3. Go to the GitHub Actions tab
+3. Go to the GitHub Actions tab - Testing aws-resources-apply workflow for kosana/or any individual contributor branch
     - Follow the same steps to run your workflow as you did in step 3.
     - Now this will show creation of ECR repo in the workspace kosana as the pipeline is running using feature/1111-kosana branch
     - Follow the steps above to verify resources has been created in the aws environment
+    - Now for testing change some values in the tags just for fun and add the code changes and push the code
+    - Run the workflow again and observe the changes in your aws resources based on the changes